AdrianKSealy/ProjectPortfolio/README.md

 * This project was an exploratory analysis with a DoorDash dataset

-* Cleaned, queried, and visualizationed the DoorDash dataset
+* Cleaned, queried and visualizationed the DoorDash dataset

 * Tools used Microsoft SQL Server and Tableau